 Our Board of Directors adopted the Xinyuan Real Estate 2014 Restricted Stock Unit Plan, or the RSU Plan, effective May 23, 2014.
 The RSU Plan provides for discretionary grants of restricted stock units, or RSUs, to or for the benefit of participating employees.
 The purpose of the RSU Plan is to provide to us and our shareholders the benefits of the additional incentive inherent in the ownership of our common shares by selected employees, including selected employees of our subsidiaries who are important to the success and growth of our business, and to help us and our subsidiaries secure the services of those persons.
-The maximum number of shares that may be delivered to RSU Plan participants in connection with RSUs granted under the RSU Plan is 4,648,869, subject to adjustment if our outstanding common shares are increased, decreased, changed into or exchanged for a different number or kind of shares or securities of our company through a reorganization, recapitalization, recapitalization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar transaction.
+The maximum number of shares that may be delivered to RSU Plan participants in connection with RSUs granted under the RSU Plan is 4,648,869, subject to adjustment if our outstanding common shares are increased, changed into or exchanged for a different number or kind of shares or securities of our company through a reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar transaction.
 All of our and our subsidiaries' employees and officers who are capable of contributing significantly to our successful performance, in the determination of the Compensation Committee of our Board of Directors, are eligible to be participants in the RSU Plan.
 Each eligible employee selected to participate may be granted an award of RSUs at such times and subject to such conditions as determined by the Compensation Committee.

 Incentive Pool; Funding.
 Under the RSU Plan, we will establish a long-term incentive pool for participants for each fiscal year, a "Grant Year," based on our net income (or other performance goals) for the most recently completed prior fiscal year, a "Base Year."
 For Grant Year 2014, the target long-term incentive pool is 6.75% of the net income for Base Year 2013.
-According to the Plan, "Restricted Stock Units will be granted only if 70% or more of the total target net income for the three fiscal years ending with the Base Year have been achieved."
+According to the Plan, "Restricted Stock Units will be granted only if 70% or more of the target net income for the Base Year has been achieved or if 70% or more of the total target net income for the three fiscal years ending with the Base Year have been achieved."
 The pre-condition for Grant Year 2014 was met and the RSUs have been granted accordingly.
 For Grant Year 2015, the target long-term incentive pool is 6.75% of net income for 2014.
-The long-term incentive pool will be funded for any Grant Year and RSUs will be granted only if 70% or more of the total target net income for applicable Base Year has been achieved.
+The long-term incentive pool will be funded for any Grant Year and RSUs will be granted only if 70% or more of the target net income for applicable Base Year has been achieved in the Grant Year or if 70% or more of the total target net income for the three fiscal years ending with the Base Year has been achieved.
 If neither of such targets is achieved for a Grant Year, no amount will be credited to the long-term incentive pool for that Grant Year and no RSUs will be awarded for the Grant Year.
 We have established a trust and we will deposit or cause to be deposited in the trust amounts of cash not exceeding the amount of the long-term incentive pool for a Grant Year.
 The trustee will use the funds to acquire in the open market or in private transactions that number of ADSs representing common shares as we direct over a period of time as we and the trustee determine.